MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/swipeview.md

 - `SwipeEnded` is fired when a swipe ends.
 The `SwipeEndedEventArgs` object that accompanies this event has a `SwipeDirection` property, of type `SwipeDirection`.
 - `CloseRequested` is fired when the swipe items are closed.

-In addition, `SwipeView` defines a `Close` method, which closes the swipe items.
+In addition, `SwipeView` includes `Open` and `Close` methods, which programmatically open and close the swipe items, respectively.

 > [!NOTE]
 > `SwipeView` has a platform-specific on iOS and Android, that controls the transition that's used when opening a `SwipeView`.
 For more information, see [SwipeView Swipe Transition Mode on iOS](~/xamarin-forms/platform/ios/swipeview-swipetransitionmode.md) and [SwipeView Swipe Transition Mode on Android](~/xamarin-forms/platform/android/swipeview-swipetransitionmode.md).